Oris vs. Longines: Comparing Craftsmanship, Style, and Value

 Innovations in Timekeeping

 Both brands etched their names in horology history through technical firsts improving time measurement.
-When pilots needed better ways to navigate in early flight, Oris responded in 1938 with the big crown pointer calendar—a milestone in cockpit instruments.
+When pilots needed better ways to navigate in early flight, Oris responded in 1938 with the big crown pointer calendar – a milestone in cockpit instruments.

 Longines also attained flying fame pursuing sports timing innovations.
-In 1912, they were named Official Partner to the International Aeronautical Federation gazetting records with precision stopwatches.
+In 1912, they were named Official Partner of the International Aeronautical Federation gazetting records with precision stopwatches.
 This set the stage for later involvement in equestrian and other major championships.

 Oris vs Longines: Watchmaking and Design Elements